ctb/zounds/README.txt

 None of these problems prevent zounds from working and so I just ignore 'em.
 You can fix them if you like.
-Personally I'd prefer to keep the worker code as simple as possible, but it should be fairly easy to hack performance improvements in if you care.
+Personally I'd prefer to keep the worker code as simple as possible, but it should be fairly easy to hack performance improvements in if you need or want them.

 --